ncbo/biomixer/README.md

+# BioMixer

-BioMixer is a Web-based environment for visualizing and exploring biomedical ontologies.
-It is the underlying technology for the visualization components found in BioPortal(http://bioportal.bioontology.org/), the world’s most comprehensive repository of biomedical ontologies.
+A web-based environment for visualizing and exploring biomedical ontologies.
+BioMixer is the underlying technology for the visualization components found in [BioPortal](http://bioportal.bioontology.org/), the world’s most comprehensive repository of biomedical ontologies.

-BioMixer's development is supported by the National Center for Biomedical Ontology (NCBO), the NHGRI, the NHLBI, the NIH Common Fund under Grant #U54-HG004028, and an IBM CAS PhD Fellowship.
+BioMixer development is supported by the [National Center for Biomedical Ontology (NCBO)](http://www.bioontology.org/), the NHGRI, the NHLBI, the NIH Common Fund under Grant #U54-HG004028, and an IBM CAS PhD Fellowship.

-For in vivo visualizations, see the visualization tab on individual concept pages at BioPortal (e.g. http://bioportal.bioontology.org/ontologies/SNOMEDCT?p=classes&conceptid=http%3A%2F%2Fpurl.bioontology.org%2Fontology%2FSNOMEDCT%2F82968002).
+For in vivo visualizations, see the "Visualization" tab on individual concept pages at BioPortal ([sample from SNOMED ontology](http://bioportal.bioontology.org/ontologies/SNOMEDCT?p=classes&conceptid=http%3A%2F%2Fpurl.bioontology.org%2Fontology%2FSNOMEDCT%2F82968002#visualization)).

-For development demo version links, see http://thechiselgroup.github.io/biomixer/ .
+See the NCBO Public Wiki for [detailed documentation](http://www.bioontology.org/wiki/index.php/Visualizing_Concepts_and_Mappings) of using BioMixer in BioPortal to visualize ontology concepts and their mappings.